A homeopath will get to know you really well.

 It’s quite possible someone you already know has the information you need.

-Also, alternative medical specialists tend to cross refer.
+Also, alternative medical practitioners tend to cross refer.

 So if you already have a chiropractor or an herbalist you trust, perhaps they can recommend someone.

 Another source is your local health food store.

 The people who shop there are often fighting a chronic health problem or recovering from one.
 So they may be eager to share the name of someone who has helped them with the person working behind the counter.

 Many major cities also have homeopathic colleges that can recommend a teacher or a former student.

 You can also contact the National Center for Homeopathy for the name of a homeopath near you.
 The center’s website also has a database of US practitioners.

 Some practitioners prefer dry doses.
 Others prefer “wet” doses, where a homeopathic pellet is diluted in water.